Volunteer FAQ

 Are you a student?
 EFMF volunteers have the opportunity to apply for the ‘Go Wildly Forward – Don Snider Scholarship!
 Further details here (scroll down to find the scholarship tab).

-After you accept your volunteer assignment, you will be contacted by your crew coordinator to discuss specific tasks and to provide schedule and crew meeting information.
+After you accept your volunteer assignment, you will be contacted by your crew coordinator within a few weeks to discuss specific tasks, determine your schedule and share training and crew meeting information.

 Please note that we have plenty of volunteer positions, but we may not have exactly what you're after the first year you apply to volunteer.
-We strive to place new volunteers by early June.
+We ask that you be available all 4 days of the festival.
+We strive to place new volunteers by June.
 If you have not heard from us by then, please contact us.

-Take Over the Park Day (formally Fence Day) is the day the festival takes over Gallagher Park.
-We will still be installing fence around the perimeter of the site but in addition, the site crew would like help with other tasks including setting up tents, installing the Wall of Fame, etc.
+Take Over the Park Day is the day the festival takes over Gallagher Park.
+We will be installing fence around the perimeter of the site but in addition, the site crew would love help with other tasks including setting up tents, installing the Wall of Fame, etc.

 It occurs the third or fourth weekend of July, depending on Festival dates.
 This is an optional day, and does not replace your teardown requirement.
 Click here to read more (sign up available July 1st each year on MyVolunteerPage.com).

-Please contact your crew coordinator and the Volunteer Office immediately via phone AND email.
-Do your best to let us know well in advance of the Festival if your plans change.
+We understand that sometimes, things occur that may impact your ability to volunteer.
+Because we rely on our volunteers, you must contact your crew coordinator and the Volunteer Office immediately via phone AND email.
+Please let us know well in advance of the Festival if your plans change, so we can find someone to fill your position.

 Returning Volunteers